With a charming old town and historical treasures, it’s no wonder that Heidelberg is a popular destination to visit in Germany.

 A walk through the streets of the Altstadt offers a view of historic sites like the stunning Church of the Holy Spirit and Heidelberg University.

 You can also find several shops along the main shopping street.
-It’s the longest pedestrian street in Europe, and there are no cars allowed.
+It’s the longest pedestrian street in Europe, and no cars are allowed.

 One of the most famous highlights in Altstadt is the Heidelberger Marktplatz, a beautiful market square.

-Marktplatz has been an important landmark since the Middle Ages.
-Public courts of justice were held here in earlier centuries, and those accused of witchcraft and heresy were burned at stake.
+Marktplatz has been a significant landmark since the Middle Ages.
+In earlier centuries, public courts of justice were held here, and those accused of witchcraft and heresy were burned at stake.

 In the middle of Marktplatz, you can find the Herkulesbrunnen (Hercules Fountain), an excellent work by the 18th-century artist Heinrich Charrasky.